vikdts/milestone-project-two/README.md

 - Underneath the heading, after the right combination of one large button clicked and button named play after, shows a paragraph with the user choice input, a random input shuffled by the computer, which is been comparated and returns is it is a draw win or loose and the specific combination of it

 ![result](./assets/imgs/result.jpg)

+#### End

+- The game is limited to five tries,the following click after automatically resets the result.

 ## **Testing**